-On June 28, 2023, we completed the sale of certain land and buildings in Dublin, Ireland, which was previously classified as held for sale as of March 31, 2023, for cash consideration of \$13 million, net of selling costs, and recognized a gain on sale of \$4 million.
+During the first quarter of fiscal 2024, we completed the sale of certain land and buildings in Dublin, Ireland, which were previously classified as held for sale as of March 31, 2023, for cash consideration of \$13 million, net of selling costs, and recognized a gain on sale of \$4 million.
+The remaining land and building in Dublin, Ireland, remains as held for sale.